 We still consider this mainly a home-based business as this kind of business is usually run by just one person or a couple, and even though their home is remote, they have many of the similar aspects of a regular home-based business.

-A home-based business does not mean you have to do all your work from home or home.
-If you find it works better for you, you can work in a cafe or coffee shop for a certain number of hours each day.
-For some people they find working outside the home works better for them, and they can get more work completed this way.
+A home-based business does not mean you must work from home or home.
+If you find it works better, you can work in a cafe or coffee shop for several hours each day.
+Some people find working outside the home works better for them, and they can complete more work this way.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.